techGabrielBr/gear-gurus-kotlin/README.md

 - Clone the repository:

-        1°: Now, ensure that build.gradle is in sync.
+        1°: Inside android studio, ensure that build.gradle is in sync.

         2°: Click on run to start the build process and running app.